Automattic/jetpack/readme.txt

 * Sharing: add new filter, `wp_sharing_email_send_post_subject`, to allow modifying the email sharing subject line.
 * Site Settings: add support for site language and timezone settings.
 * Sync: improve synchronization of user actions, theme and plugin edits / updates, post status, updates on Multisite networks, Protect events, and WooCommerce's meta data.
+* WordAds: enable the Ads in the header by default.
+* WordAds: add filters so site owners can control the display of the ads via code as well.

 **Improved compatibility**